Hyperellipsoid Density Sampling: Exploitative Sequences to Accelerate High-Dimensional Numerical Optimization: Methodology

-The experimental trials were run against the 29 CEC2017 benchmark test functions, each possessing distinct characteristics to challenge optimizers and are scalable to 10, 30, 50, and 100 dimensions ($D \in \{10,30,50,100\}$).
+The experimental trials were run against the 29 CEC2017 benchmark test functions, each possessing distinct characteristics to challenge optimizers and are scalable to 10, 30, 50, and 100 dimensions ($D \in \{10,30,50,100\}$) \citep{Naser2025}.
 As such, these are the four dimensionalities tested, with bounds of [-100,100].

 50 trials were conducted for two sets of sample sizes, as well as for each combination of test function and dimension, totaling 11,400 DE runs.

-The sample sizes tested are 64 and 1000; the lower value is chosen for maximal constraints while providing Sobol its power-of-2 uniformity (Joe \& Kuo, 2008).
-The higher value is chosen to represent a more typical problem.

-The maximum number of iterations $n_{iter}$ for the optimization is fixed at 100; this low number was chosen to highlight the practical benefits of HDS with a limited computational budget.
+The sample sizes tested are 64 and 1000; the lower value is chosen for high optimization difficulty while providing Sobol its power-of-2 uniformity \citep{Joe2008}; the higher value represents a more typical problem.
+The maximum number of iterations $n_\text{iter}$ for the optimization is fixed at 100; this low number was chosen to highlight the practical benefits of HDS with a limited computational budget while balancing experimental efficiency.
 The random seed is set to the experimental trial number for both sampling methods, to ensure a fair independent comparison.